pluskid/Mocha.jl/docs/user-guide/solver.rst

 A solver is constructed by specifying general *solver parameters* that characterize *learning rate*, *momentum*, and *stop conditions*, etc. and an *algorithm* that characterizes how the parameters are updated in each solver iteration.
-The following is an example taken from the `MNIST tutorial
+The following is an example taken from the :doc:`MNIST tutorial
 </tutorial/mnist>`_.

 .. code-block:: julia